-A bus is simply a circuit that connects one part of the motherboard to another.
-The more data a bus can handle at one time, the faster it allows information to travel.
-The speed of the bus, measured in megahertz (MHz), refers to how much data can move across the bus simultaneously.
+A bus is a circuit that connects one part of the motherboard to another.
+The more data it can handle at one time, the faster it allows information to travel.
+The speed of the bus refers to how much data can move across the bus simultaneously.

 Bus speed usually refers to the speed of the front side bus (FSB), which connects the CPU to the northbridge.
 FSB speeds can range from 66 MHz to over 800 MHz.
 Since the CPU reaches the memory controller though the northbridge, FSB speed can dramatically affect a computer's performance.